InspiryThemes/realhomes-docs/docs/archive-taxonomy-pages.md

 ### **Settings for Properties Archive / Taxonomy Pages**

-The settings for Properties Archive & Taxonomy pages are located in **Dashboard → Real Homes → Customize Settings → Various Pages → List Templates & Taxonomy Archives**.
+The settings for Properties Archive & Taxonomy pages are located in **Dashboard → RealHomes → Customize Settings → Various Pages → List Templates & Taxonomy Archives**.

 ![Adding Listing Page to the Menu](images/create-pages/properties-archive-page-settings.png)

 ### **Properties Card Settings**

-You can change the **Properties Card's** settings for **Grid Layout** in **Dashboard → Real Homes → Customize Settings → Various Pages → List Templates & Taxonomy Archives**.
+You can change the **Properties Card's** settings for **Grid Layout** in **Dashboard → RealHomes → Customize Settings → Various Pages → List Templates & Taxonomy Archives**.

 ![Adding Listing Page to the Menu](images/create-pages/properties-card-settings.png)